JoseJuan98/computer-vision-classification-experiments/README.md

 # Results

-## Impact of Different Parameters meanwhile Training
+## Impact of Different Parameters Meanwhile Training

-Experiments to check how much the leraning rate and the activation function affect the model's performance.
+Experiments to check how much the learning rate and the activation function affect the model's performance.

 ### Experiment 1 - CNN with LeakyReLU activation function, SGD optimizer with lr=0.0001